RHODL Ratio

 - Who created the RHODL ratio?

 - Philip Swift published RHODL in a February 2020 essay, building on the HODL Waves age-band framework that Unchained Capital had introduced in 2018.
 Swift's public dashboards popularised the metric, and it has since been adopted across most major on-chain analysis platforms.
-Today reads 1.7k, the Mid-cycle regime.
+Today it reads 780, in the Accumulation regime.